 - Bluetooth connectivity to Echelon United

-- Weaker motor isn’t ideal for frequent, high volume runners
+- A weaker motor isn’t ideal for frequent, high volume runners

-- Short running surface of 55 inches may not work for taller people
+- A short running surface of 55 inches may not work for taller people

 Foldable treadmills aren’t really unique anymore, especially when it comes to equipment designed for consumers and not commercial gyms.
 Therefore, I can demand a lot from this category, where I feel the Echelon Fitness Stride takes the cake.